ShootProof/recruiting-front-end/README.md

 # Overview

-Here at ShootProof, we prefer to have a good idea of a candidate's technical experience before proceeding with our in-office interview portion of the process.
+Here at ShootProof, we prefer to have a good idea of a candidate's technical knowledge and experience before proceeding with our in-office interview portion of the process.
 We believe that the technical exercise below will illustrate a candidate's approach to building reusable components using JavaScript and CSS.
 # Guidelines

 Goal: Create a navigable tree component using our provided set of test data.